Timing is everything, especially when it comes to determining how to start an affiliate program for your business.

 It’s good for all of us when we focus on helping our affiliates succeed: our collective customers benefit and so do we.

 Building a strong business means building real relationships.
 Especially with your affiliates.
-So be prepared to dedicate quite a bit of time to making sure they have everything they need to be successful.
+So be prepared to dedicate quite a bit of time to make sure they have everything they need to be successful.

 The Strength Of Your Business Dictates The Success Of Your Affiliates

-Jumping the gun and setting up your own affiliate program “too soon” means that you might not see the great benefits that you’re craving.
+Jumping the gun and creating an affiliate program “too soon” means that you might not receive the great benefits that you’re craving and hoping to reap from your affiliate program.

 Can it still work?
 Sure.